GlebBatykov/minerva/README.md

 Agents have methods:

 - `initialize`.
 The method is triggered at the initial initialization of the server.
-You should use it to open connections, initialize resources, etc.;
+You should use it to open connections, initialize resources;
-- `call'.
+- `call`.
 The method handles call calls to the agent.
 A call request means that the agent must send a response to the sender;
 - `cast`.
 The method handles cast calls to the agent.
 A cast request means that the agent does not send a response to the sender, and the sender does not wait for the results of the cast request;
 - `dispose`.
 The method is triggered when the agent is destroyed.